-The Kahnawake Gaming Commission was established on June 10, 1996, pursuant to provisions of the Kahnawake Gaming Law and regulations were enacted on July 8, 1999, pursuant to Section 24.1 of the Kahnawake Gaming Law.
-They were last amended on December 7, 2011.
-The Commission is comprised of three members appointed for two-year terms by the Commission’s governing body, the Mohawk Council of Kahnawake.
-The current members as of 2012 are Dean Montour (Chairperson), Melanie Mayo, and Lori Jacobs.
+The Kahnawake Gaming Commission was established on June 10, 1996, and has been licensing and regulating online gaming since July 8, 1999.
+The Commission is comprised of three members appointed for two-year terms by the the Mohawk Council of Kahnawake.
+Its current members are Dean Montour (Chairperson), Melanie Mayo, and Lori Jacobs.

-133 Kahnawake sites support English. edit your preferences
+89 Kahnawake sites support English. with United States Dollars. edit your preferences

 Kahnawake Gaming Commission